-Your contract of carriage will also spell out which packed items are ineligible for reimbursement, whether they are lost, stolen or damaged during your trip.
-Depending on the airline, this list might include jewelry, cameras, prescription medications, sports equipment, computers, artwork and many other items.
-Consider shipping some of these items via an insured carrier rather than packing them in your checked baggage if you must have them with you on your trip and cannot hand-carry them.
+Your contract of carriage also identifies which packed items are ineligible for reimbursement, whether they are lost, stolen or damaged during your trip.
+Depending on the airline, this list could include jewelry, cameras, prescription medications, sports equipment, computers, artwork and other items.
+Consider hand-carrying or shipping some of these items via an insured carrier.

 Understand the Montreal Convention

 Liability for baggage damaged on international flights is regulated through the International Monetary Fund's Montreal Convention, which sets airlines' per-passenger liability limit at 1,131 Special Drawing Rights units, or SDRs.
-The value of SDRs fluctuates each day; as of this writing, 1,131 SDRs equals $1,554.
+The value of SDRs fluctuates each day; as of this writing, 1,131 SDRs equals $1,572.
 You can check the current SDR value at the International Monetary Fund's website.
-Some countries have not ratified the Montreal Convention, but the United States, Canada, European Union member nations and many other countries have ratified it.
+Some countries have not ratified the Montreal Convention, but the United States, Canada, European Union member nations and many other countries have done so.

 Take Photographs and Make a Packing List

-Packing lists help you stay organized.
-They also serve as documentation of the contents of your suitcase.
-If you have receipts, particularly for high-value items, bring copies with you to substantiate a potential damage claim.
-Airlines typically depreciate the value of items claimed, based on purchase date; any documentation you can provide that establishes an item's original cost and date of purchase will be useful.
+Filing a claim will be difficult if you do not know what you packed.
+Packing lists help you stay organized and serve as documentation.
+If you have receipts for the items you packed, particularly for high-value items, bring copies with you to substantiate a potential damage claim.
+Airlines typically depreciate the value of items claimed, based on purchase date.
+Any documentation you can provide that establishes an item's original cost and purchase date will be useful.

 Even better, take photographs of all the items you plan to pack.
 Photograph your suitcases, too.

-No airline will compensate you for baggage damage if you jam everything you own into one suitcase.
+No airline will compensate you for baggage damage if you jam too many items into one suitcase.
 Contracts of carriage generally exclude damage to overstuffed luggage or to items packed in unsuitable bags, such as flimsy shopping bags.
-Zipper damage is seldom paid for by airlines, so there is no reason to jam too many articles into a suitcase.
+Airlines seldom compensate passengers for zipper damage, so there is no reason to shove too many articles into your suitcase.